Plankson/awesome-explainable-reinforcement-learning/README.md

   year={2022}
 }
 ```
-## 📰 News
+## 🔥 News
-- [x] *2023.11.01* 🔥 We have revised the latest version of the paper and uploaded the newly published papers from 2022 to 2023.
+- [x] *2023.11.01:* We have updated our review paper with the latest revisions and incorporated newly published research from 2022 to 2023.

 ## Table of Contents